MPC561/Anycubic-Kobra-S1-Orcaslicer-Profiles/README.md

 Profiles:

-In his repo you will find a config bundle for OrcaSlicer with PETG and ABS profiles
+In his repo you will find a config bundle for OrcaSlicer with PETG, ABS, PLA and ASA profiles

 In detail:
 -	a printer profile with new startcode for the Kobra S1